 Frequently Asked Questions

-The Association will have responsibility for items such as:
+The Association has responsibility for items such as:

 - The primary CKAN codebase

 - The CKAN project roadmap including overseeing and steering technical development of CKAN

 - Oversee and drive user and community engagement

 - The website and any related media assets